 For more great resources for the Advent Season, visit the Crossroads Initiative ADVENT RESOURCE LIBRARY

-Banner/featured image by Djurdjina ph.djiz on Pexels.
-Used with permission.
+Banner image by Djurdjina ph.djiz on Pexels.
+Public domain.